notes for authors

 A number of tools are available to help with the preparation of articles.

-Authors may obtain information about the current status of their article at http://journals.iucr.org/services/status.html.
+Authors may obtain information about the current status of their articles at http://journals.iucr.org/services/status.html.

 After publication, the contact author will be able to download the electronic reprint of the published article, free of charge.
 Authors will also be able to order printed reprints at the proof stage.